santosh-d3vpl3x/druid/docs/development/extensions-contrib/consul.md

 This provides the same ephemeral node behavior as ZooKeeper's leader election, completely removing the need for ZooKeeper in your Druid deployment.

+#### Leader Election Timing Details

+- **Session TTL**: Automatically calculated as `max(15 seconds, healthCheckInterval × 3)`
+  - Example: If `healthCheckInterval=PT10S`, session TTL = 30 seconds
+  - Minimum session TTL is 15 seconds (Consul requirement)
+  - This determines how long before a failed leader's lock is released

+- **Session Renewal Frequency**: Equals `healthCheckInterval` (default: 10 seconds)
+  - Leaders renew their session at this interval to maintain the lock

+- **Lock Delay**: 5 seconds
+  - After a session is invalidated, prevents immediate re-acquisition of the lock
+  - Reduces lock thrashing during network instability

+- **Leader Failover Time**: Typically between 15-45 seconds
+  - Depends on session TTL and when the failure is detected
+  - In the default configuration (10s health check interval):
+    - Session TTL: 30 seconds
+    - Expected failover: 10-30 seconds after leader failure

+#### Network Partition Behavior

+During a network partition:
+- If the leader loses connectivity to Consul, its session will expire after the TTL
+- Once the session expires, Consul automatically releases the lock
+- Other candidates can acquire the lock and become leader
+- When network connectivity is restored, the old leader will detect it's no longer the leader and step down

 ## Authentication Methods

 The extension supports multiple authentication methods for securing communication with Consul: